Health Library

 - Genetic testing

-- Stool guaiac, to look for blood in stool
+- Stool occult blood, to look for blood in stool

-- Total iron-binding capacity (TIBC) -- may be linked with iron-deficiency anemia
+- Total serum iron and iron-binding capacity (TIBC) -- may indicate iron-deficiency anemia

 Treatment